tegonzalez/doc-collab/docs/progress.md

     *   Implement a dropdown panel from the top-right.
     *   Trigger button shows unread count badge.
     *   Notifications are invasive.
 They are reserved for highly important and helpful messages.
 Use logs for informational.
 They must be human-readable, brief yet technically detailed, and clearly inform the user.
+    *   **Directive Clarification:** Notifications should *not* be used for routine, expected actions like successful file deletions or simple UI state changes.
+Their primary use is for significant events: validation errors, background task completions (success or failure), or critical system alerts.
 *   **Project Creation Workflow:**
     *   Adding a project via the Tree view must trigger a backend task.
     *   This task eventually runs `git init --bare` for the new project.